Sign in

 2. Where will it be located?

-• Where is the most efficient location?
+• Where is the optimal location?

-• What are the safety requirements?
+• What safety protocols are required?

 3. Does it require ancillary equipment?